UPDATED: Jan 2020

 - I also only travel with sarongs instead of towels.
 They are far better and you’ll need one while surfing in Taghazout!

 I’ll say it again, surfing in Morocco has been a DREAM.
-This place has certainly stolen my heart and I’ll be recommending Taghazout as a surf spot for anyone who asks me.
+This place has certainly stolen my heart and I’ll be recommending going to a surf camp in Taghazout for anyone who asks me.

 So who is running to book a surf camp in Taghazout?
 Does Surf Berbere look like the spot for you?
 Let me know what you think about surfing in Morocco in the comments!